ubcctf/ubcctf.github.io/about.md

 ## Cryptography

 **Cryptography** literally translates to the art of writing ciphers and secret codes.
-It's because of cryptography that we can send senstive data over the web.
+It's because of cryptography that we can send sensitive data over the web.
 In many cases, crypto is the brute powerhouse protecting most of our data online - our passwords, our banking information, anything involving the transmission of sensitive information.
 However, not everything is without its flaws, and cryptographic-related CTF challenges seek to showcase this - involving the breaking of popular encryption schemes that were not properly implemented.

 Cryptography relies on the understanding of its base mathematical principles, which can be rigorous.
 But don't be daunted by that - many challenges in the crypto category will utilize some piece of flawed logic that you can exploit to crack the encryption scheme wide open.
 It's a matter of understanding the encryption rules in order to break them.